samiwel-aa/azuread-sso-demo/README.md

 PORT=3002 yarn start
 ```

-**Note: the port can be anything, but care must be taken to ensure that a corresponding redirect URL must be set up for the application within Azure AD**
+**Note: the port can be anything, but care must be taken to ensure that a corresponding redirect URL has been set up for the application within Azure AD**